nearapogee/simplec/test/dummy/app/README.md

-# Example.com
+# Simplec Dummy Application
-  An example application to showcase how Simplec works inside your Rails application.
+  This is an example application to showcase how Simplec will work inside a Rails application.
 Follow the steps below to run the dummy app in your local environment.

-# Running Dummy Application
+# Running the Dummy Application
   1. Create simplec postgres user

         # -s for superuser in development